 Autoimmune Therapies was founded in 2007 by Jasper Lawrence and Michelle Dellerba after he was able to put his severe lifelong allergies and severe adult onset asthma into remission by deliberately infecting himself with hookworm.

-Having spent 18 months researching the topic starting in the summer of 2004 he went to Cameroon and obtained hookworm, having been unable to obtain it any other way.
+Having spent 18 months researching the topic starting in the summer of 2004 he went to Cameroon in January of 2006 and obtained hookworm, having been unable to obtain it any other way.

 Within four months of his return in february of 2006 his allergies were in remission, and his asthma soon was as well.